 Align: Understand Before You Prescribe

 Most importantly, determine whether the problem is technical or organizational.
-Are costs high because the cloud is expensive, or because no one is accountable for managing costs?
-Is the system slow because of the runtime, or because of N+1 queries and missing indexes?
+Are costs high because of the technology, or because no one is accountable for managing costs?
+Is the system slow because of architectural limitations, or because of fixable inefficiencies?
 Most problems that look technical are actually process failures.

 Agree: Get Real Commitment, Not Permission

 Once you understand reality, agree on what actually matters.
 State the real problem, not the symptom.
-“AWS is expensive” is a symptom; “We have no operational accountability for cost management” is the problem.
-Define measurable success criteria with explicit tradeoffs: “Reduce costs by 40% while maintaining 99.9% availability and zero security regressions.”
+“The platform is expensive” is a symptom, while “We have no operational accountability for cost management” is the problem.
+Define measurable success criteria with explicit tradeoffs that acknowledge what you’re willing to sacrifice and what you’re not.

 Assign specific ownership.
 Not “the team” but specific people accountable for specific metrics.
 If costs don’t decrease, who failed?
 Without genuine agreement, rebuilds become exercises in diffused responsibility where no one can be held accountable.